2adapt/odslocal-api-documentation/README.md

 ## Authorization

 The ODSlocal API uses a simple "bearer token" authentication scheme.
-This means that the HTTP request must send a "authorization" header like this: `authorization: bearer {token}`, where `{token}` should be replaced with a secret UUID string provided by ODSlocal.
+This means that the HTTP request must send a `authorization` header like this: `authorization: bearer {token}`, where `{token}` should be replaced with a secret UUID string provided by ODSlocal.

 The following links have more details about the concept of "Bearer authentication":